GatorsTerritory - Turner remaining patient with sophomore defensive linemen

 One was the second player to commit in his class, the other joined on National Signing Day.
 They both arrived in Gainesville with the kind of hype reserved for offensive playmakers or quarterbacks.

-Gervon Dexter was the well known five-star prospect from a couple of hours south and Princely Umanmielen was a singing day surprise, as he picked Florida over the hometown Texas Longhorns.
+Gervon Dexter was the well known five-star prospect from a couple of hours south and Princely Umanmielen was a signing day surprise, as he picked Florida over the hometown Texas Longhorns.

 The duo felt a lot like when Sharrif Floyd, Dominique Easley and Ronald Powell committed to Florida a decade prior.
 Lost in the hype surrounding two great signings for Dan Mullen and the Gators' was the need for proper development, something that simply wasn't possible due to the circumstances with COVID and a bizarre offseason.